Weekly Shōnen Sunday: Features

-There are currently 29 manga titles being serialized in Weekly Shōnen Sunday.
-Out of them, Frieren: Beyond Journey's End is on hiatus; Magic Kaito is infrequently published; Case Closed is serialized on an irregular basis; and Ad Astra per Aspera and Detective Conan: Zero's Tea Time's continuations are yet to be announced.
+There are currently 31 manga titles being serialized in Weekly Shōnen Sunday.
+Out of them, Aozakura: Bōei Daigakukō Monogatari and Frieren: Beyond Journey's End are on hiatus; Magic Kaito is infrequently published; Case Closed and Kai-hen Wizards are serialized on an irregular basis; Major 2nd is serialized biweekly and Ad Astra per Aspera and Case Closed: Zero's Tea Time's continuations are yet to be announced.